 Here are some career possibilities you can pursue with a Criminal Justice Associate of Applied Science degree from Wilmington:

 Correctional Officers and Jailers are responsible for keeping communities safe by watching over and aiding in the rehabilitation process for inmates.
 They supervise and often provide transportation to prisoners.

 Court Clerks are an essential part of the criminal justice system.
 They keep the courtroom running smoothly by communicating directly with judges and lawyers, preparing court dockets and taking accurate notes.

 Security Guards play an important role in providing safety to communities and businesses by ensuring the safety of citizens through the prevention of crime, vandalism and terrorism.

 *Note: This program is not intended to meet state requirements for a law enforcement officer or police officer.

 Are you ready to get started on your new and exciting career in Criminal Justice?
 Let Wilmington help you on your way to protecting and serving your community.
-For more information click here or call us today at 800.705.9182.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Correctional Officers and Bailiffs, on the Internet at https://www.bls.gov/ooh/protective-service/correctional-officers.htm
+For more information click here or call us today at 800.705.9182.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Security Guards and Gaming Surveillance Officers, on the Internet at http://www.bls.gov/ooh/protective-service/security-guards.htm (visited August 11, 2015).